valeriangalliat/blog/2021/10/jsdoc-typescript-inside-javascript.md

 aspects that you'll have to work around.

-For example in the "complex" case above, you might want to allow importing `my-cool-package/some-other-file`, and not just `my-cool-package`.
+For example in the "complex" case above, you might want to allow your users to `import 'my-cool-package/some-other-file'`, and not just `import 'my-cool-package'`.
 How wild would that be?

 Apparently, wild enough that most of the recommended solutions for the earlier problem will fail to deliver types information for that use